dotnet/corefxlab/docs/specs/priority-queue.md

 * If the `IComparer<T>` is not delivered, `Comparer<T>.Default` is summoned.
 * `Peek` and `Dequeue` throw an exception if the collection is empty.
 * `TryPeek` and `TryDequeue` only return false.
-* `Remove` throws an exception if the element to remove is not found.
+* `Remove` returns false if the element to remove is not found.
-* `TryRemove` only returns false.
-* `Remove` and `TryRemove` remove only the first occurrence of the specified element.
+* `Remove` removes only the first occurrence of the specified element.

 ## `IQueue<T>`